- Explain why the scientific method is important in promoting health and preventing disease.

 Below is an illustration of the scientific method at work—in this case, to prove that iodine is a nutrient.1,2 In 1811, French chemist Bernard Courtois was isolating saltpeter for producing gunpowder to be used by Napoleon’s army.
-To carry out this isolation he burned some seaweed and in the process observed an intense violet vapor that crystallized when he exposed it to a cold surface.
-He sent the violet crystals to an expert on gases, Joseph Gay-Lussac, who identified the crystal as a new element.
+To carry out this isolation seaweed is burned and in the process, an intense violet vapor crystallized when it was exposed to a cold surface.
+When the violet crystals were sent to an expert on gases, Joseph Gay-Lussac, identified the crystal as a new element.
 It was named iodine, the Greek word for violet.
 The following scientific record is some of what took place in order to conclude that iodine is a nutrient.

 - Observation.
 Eating seaweed is a cure for goiter, a gross enlargement of the thyroid gland in the neck.

 - Hypothesis.
-In 1813, Swiss physician Jean-Francois Coindet hypothesized that the seaweed contained iodine and he could use just iodine instead of seaweed to treat his patients.
+In 1813, Swiss physician Jean-Francois Coindet hypothesized that the seaweed contained iodine and just iodine could be used instead of seaweed to treat his patients.

 - Experimental test.
-Coindet administered iodine tincture orally to his patients with goiter.
+Coindet administered iodine tincture orally to patients with goiter.

 - Interpret results.
 Coindet’s iodine treatment was successful.